 All great chefs know how to use herbs in a variety of different ways to make food taste great.
 By using herbs, you add flavor without adding additional salt or fat.
 This means food can taste great and be good for you at the same time.

-The first thing you should know is that growing fresh herbs is very easy, and once you have a few of your favorites, they can be added to your favorite foods.
+Growing fresh herbs is very easy, and once you have a few of your favorites, they can be added to your favorite foods.
 Herbs also can be used to flavor water or make tea.

-The second thing you should know is that you really don't need a lot of space to grow an abundance of herbs.
+You really don't need a lot of space to grow an abundance of herbs.
 They can be grown in small pots but do better if planted directly in the ground.
 All you need is some good soil and lots of sun.

 What you should know when cooking with herbs: